viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 ### Speaker

+You'll need a speaker attached to your rover so that you can hear the responses generated from OpenAI converted from text to speech.

 Connect your speaker to your Pi:

 * Connect the USB power cable to the speaker and any available USB port on the Pi.
 * Connect 3.5mm audio cable to the speaker and the audio jack on the Pi.

 Both cables come with the speaker in the [hardware list](#hardware-list), and can otherwise be easily acquired.
+You may also want to attach your speaker to the top of your rover with [double-sided foam tape](https://www.amazon.com/3M-Natural-Polyurethane-Double-Coated/dp/B007Y7CA3C/), but this is optional.

 ### Set up tutorial software